Success Stories

 Solution:

-A group of environmentally-focused organizations restored the creek’s banks, planted forest buffers and native plants, and installed bioswales to capture runoff from adjacent streets and neighborhoods.
+A group of environmentally-focused organizations restored the banks of Bellemeade Park’s Albro Creek, planted forest buffers and native plants, and installed bioswales to capture runoff from adjacent streets and neighborhoods.

 Outcome:

-The creek and surrounds now offer beautiful, shaded natural areas, provide an outdoor classroom for students and visitors, and help process rainwater pollutants.
+The creek and surroundings now offer beautiful, shaded, natural areas; provide an outdoor classroom for students and visitors; and help process runoff and rainwater pollutants.
+Volunteers, students and community members are active in maintaining the park and gain experience in landscaping, community gardening, and more.

 Bellemeade Park serves the City of Richmond in an area where many families have limited access to natural recreation and education.
-Albro Creek runs through the park, which is next to an elementary school and residential housing, but it suffered from years of neglect.
+Albro Creek runs through the park, which is between an elementary school and residential housing.
+When partners and residents began looking at the area in 2011, it had been long neglected.
+No one knew the name of the creek, and many residents didn’t even realize that the overgrown area was a park.

-These actions reduce pollution going into the creek while also providing outdoor recreation and learning opportunities for the community and for students attending Oak Grove-Bellemeade Elementary School.
+The plantings reduce pollution going into the creek while providing outdoor recreation and learning opportunities for the community and for students attending Oak Grove-Bellemeade Elementary School.
+The area has also been used for workforce development training through Groundwork RVA, and for other city outreach programs.

 Buffer restoration and water runoff management have transformed a key community green space.